Referral Marketing

 Even though digital is dominating, people still exist in the material world.
 People who still like to touch things and read books.
 Using offline practices to boost your referral program is something that only a few people do.

 If you run a B2B business, there’s a high probability of attending events.
-Instead of just giving a business card, you can give prospects a scannable card that drives them directly to your referral campaign.
+Instead of just giving a business card, you can give prospects a smart business card that drives them directly to your referral campaign.

-The same mindset applies for stickers, flyers or brochures!
+The same mindset applies to stickers, flyers, or brochures!

 5. Website menus